Buying real estate in Slovenia?

 Sources: European Commission, Energy Storage News, EBRD Transition Report, CMS Law

-2) Rental yields in Ljubljana will decline as property prices rise faster than rents
+2) Rental yields in Ljubljana will fall as property prices rise faster than rents

-Property prices in Ljubljana have skyrocketed over the past few years.
+Property prices in Ljubljana have been skyrocketing over the past few years.

-3) Property prices in Piran will rise significantly as demand for vacation homes increases.
+3) Property prices in coastal areas like Piran will rise significantly as interest in vacation homes grows

 Coastal areas like Piran are seeing a notable rise in property prices due to growing interest in vacation homes.